-Sometimes I long for creamy pasta dishes and this one is very elegant, but simple to throw together.
-When I first posted this about a year ago, I wouldn’t have dreamed that this would be one of my popular posts that is visited time and again by my many followers.
+Sometimes I long for creamy pasta.
+This recipe for Creamy Garlic Parmesan is very elegant, yet simple to throw together.
+When I first posted this about a year ago, I wouldn’t have dreamed that this would be one of my most popular posts.
+This post is visited time and again by my many followers.

-You can use any type of sausage you might like for this recipe, however, I lean towards using Kielbasa, which is a type of Polish Sausage.
+You can use any type of sausage you might like for this recipe; however, I lean towards using Kielbasa, which is a type of Polish Sausage.
 Kielbasa is a type of ring sausage that traditionally varies by region of production.
 Perhaps you have a favorite ring sausage from your local market that you could use.
-I live in a small town in Southeastern, Minnesota and I had a favorite kielbasa that I used from our local meat market, but since they are no longer in business, I have grown to love this smoked garlic kielbasa that I purchase from Amazon.
-Plus, it is delivered right to my door, an added bonus.
+I lived in a small town in Southeastern, Minnesota and I had a favorite Kielbasa that I used from our local meat market.
+Now that they are no longer in business, I have grown to love this smoked garlic kielbasa that I purchase from Amazon.
+Plus, this Keilbasa is delivered right to my door, an added bonus.

 Shredded Parmesan works best for this recipe; the powdered kind is not recommended.
-When I am shopping for my favorite Kielbasa, I tend to order this Organic Valley Shredded Parmesan by the case and simply freeze it so that I have it on hand for all of my favorite recipes without having to run to the grocery store all the time.
-Keep in mind, major shopping area is about an hour away.
+When I am shopping for my favorite Kielbasa, I tend to order this Organic Valley Shredded Parmesan by the case and simply freeze it so that I have it on hand for all of my favorite recipes.
+That way, I don’t have to run to the grocery store all the time.
+Keep in mind, the closes major shopping area is about an hour away.
 Adding chives, chopped tomatoes and extra Parmesan on top makes this recipe a pretty presentation, plus it makes people think you really fussed over them!
 Sneaky, aren’t I?

 Creamy Parmesan & Garlic Pasta with Kielbasa